It’s time to celebrate and enjoy the festivities as it is Lunar New Year’s Day, or Seollal, in South Korea!

 In earlier times, it was believed that Sibijisin had influence over a person’s fate and character.

-The year 2022 is the Year of the Tiger.
+The year 2023 is the Year of the Rabbit.

-Travel Tip: Traveling before Seollal will be difficult, but during the holiday, the bustling Korean cities will be relatively quiet and peaceful.
+Travel Tip: Traveling before Seollal will be difficult, but the bustling Korean cities will be relatively quiet and peaceful during the holiday.
 Many restaurants and shops will be closed, but recreational and cultural facilities will be open.
 You can visit amusement parks, national parks, palaces, etc., as they stay open.

 Seollal is a huge festival and holiday in Korea that visitors must try to experience once at some point.
 How about you plan your next trip to South Korea and see the wonders and magnificence of Seollal, the Lunar New Year in Korea?